baaron4/GW2-Elite-Insights-Parser/README.md

 -__SendSimpleMessageToWebhook__: if true, only the dps.reports link will be sent to the webhook.

+### General Settings

+-__MemoryLimit__: In MB.
+If the application uses more RAM than provided number, the application will exit with code 2.
+0 to disable the feature.
+When enabled, the maximum between given number and 100 MB will be used.

 ## HTML Overview

 For a more detailed look, please check [this guide](https://snowcrows.com/en/guides/starting-to-raid/reading-logs) written by Snow Crows.